 We routinely evaluate our liquidity needs, including assessment of our current financial condition, sources of liquidity including current cash and cash equivalents and marketable securities and management's cash flow projections.
 Our ability to continue as a going concern is expected to be impacted by our ability to raise additional capital to fund our operations, produce cash inflows from Jelmyto product sales and develop UGN-102.
 We believe that absent sufficient proceeds received from equity, financing, or business development transactions, we will not have sufficient cash and cash equivalents to fund our operations beyond one year from the issuance of our consolidated financial statements included elsewhere in this Annual Report.
 We estimate that our existing resources and projected revenues will only be sufficient to fund our planned operations until mid-way through the first quarter of 2024.
 Accordingly, we will, within the next twelve months, require significant additional financing to continue our operations.
-In addition, there can be no assurances that we will be able to secure such additional financing if at all, on terms that are satisfactory to us, and in amounts sufficient to meet our needs.
-These factors raise substantial doubt about our ability to continue as a going concern.
-Failure to successfully receive additional financing will require us to delay, limit or reduce product development and commercialization efforts.
+In addition, there can be no assurances that we will be able to secure such additional financing if at all, on terms that are satisfactory to us, and in amounts sufficient to successfully receive additional financing will require us to delay, limit or reduce product development and commercialization efforts.